jariarkko/cave-outliner/README.md

     --borderline             Use the border-only drawing algorithm, draws only the cave walls, with lines.
     --borderactual           Use the border-only drawing algorithm, draws the cave walls using model triangle sides.
     --linewidth n            Set the width of the lines in output picture.
 The value can be a decimal number.
+    --smooth                 Set the line drawings use smooth curves.\n";
+    --jagged                 Set the line drawings use hard lines (default).\n";
     --holethreshold n        Ignore holes in the model if they are n or less pixels.
     --tiling n               Optimize search process with n x n tiles.
 Default is 30, and --tiling 1 implies no optimization.